Crate rten

 §Inspecting models

-The rten-cli tool can be used to query basic information about a .rten model, such as the inputs and outputs.
+The rten-cli tool can be used to query basic information about a .rten or .onnx model, such as the inputs and outputs.
 It can also be used to test model compatibility and inference performance by running models with randomly generated inputs.

 §Performance